Learn more about Musk Thistle

 Hand-cutting or mowing can provide control if repeated over a period of years.
 Hand-cutting with a sharpened shovel should insure that lateral as well as the terminal bud on the root crown are destroyed.
 A labor-intensive hand chopping at ground level just before flowering eliminated musk thistle at Konza Prairie, Kansas from a 350-acre pasture.
 The plants are apparently less likely to regrow if allowed to bolt before hand chopping the root crown.
 Mowing should also be timed to occur just prior to flowering.

 Two exotic weevils, the flower head weevil, (Rhinocyllus conicus), and the rosette weevil, (Trichosirocalus horridus) were purposely introduced from Europe and have become established in Missouri and at least ten other states.
 These biological control agents aid in reducing populations of the thistle.
-In areas of Missouri where the weevils have been present for the longest period of time (1976 to 1992), an 80- to 90-percent reduction in thistle population has occurred.
+In areas of Missouri where the weevils have been present for the longest period of time an 80- to 90-percent reduction in thistle population has occurred.
 These weevils are increasing and dispersing naturally.
 They have also been collected for recolonization throughout the state.
-As of 1992, flower head weevils were established and widely distributed in 65 counties, whereas the rosette weevil is presently known from 25 counties.
-Recent recolonizations of the rosette weevil (1990 to 1992) have been made in 13 additional counties.
 An integrated pest management system has been developed utilizing knowledge of thistle and weevil life cycles.
 This program encourages survival of the weevils through a harmonious use of herbicides and mechanical control methods.
 Biological control methods are intended to establish a balance between predator and target species.
 As a population of thistle is diminished by the weevils, weevil numbers decline.
 This allows the thistle to rebound and the weevil numbers to again increase.
 This scenario of fluctuating thistle and weevil populations does not totally eliminate musk thistle.
 If the thistle is eradicated from a site by herbicide application or other means, then the predator weevils will also be lost.
-Then future colonization of the site by musk thistle will require reintroduction of weevils or other means of treatment.
+Then future colonization of the site by musk thistle may require reintroduction of weevils or other means of treatment.

 The effectiveness of chemical control is influenced by the weather and the stage of growth of the thistle at the time of application.
 Chemical control of all types is most effective in the rosette stage and least effective when musk thistle is in flower.
 By law, herbicides may only be applied according to label directions.